Our Executive Directors

 Gillian Guy became Chief Executive of the independent charity Citizens Advice, the body that leads, supports and promotes Citizens Advice Bureaux across England and Wales, in July 2010.
 Gillian joined from Victim Support, where she was CEO and led a major programme of change and development of new and improved services for victims.

 Previously Gillian trained as a lawyer and spent eleven years as CEO of the London Borough of Ealing.
-She is a non-executive board member and Chair of the Audit Committee of the National Audit Office, Chair of the BBA Consumer Panel and has also served as a non-judicial member of the Sentencing Council for England and Wales.
+She served as a non-executive board member and Chair of the Audit Committee of the National Audit Office and also as a non-judicial member of the Sentencing Council for England and Wales.
+Gillian is currently Chair of the BBA Consumer Panel.

 Director of Finance and Transformation